RaphaeleL/nvim/README.md

     - lua/              -- contains the configuration
         - user/         -- Wrapper, so you can name the Plugin Configuration Files can be named like the Plugin name
             - lsp/      -- Lsp Configuration
-            - *.lua     -- Each has a Setup File if needed
+            - *.lua     -- Each Plugin has a Setup File (if needed)
         - *.lua         -- Basic NaVim Configuration (Neovim Settings, ...)
     - init.lua          -- the start of the nvim configuration
 ```